necat101/Chronos-CLGCM/README.md

 -----

-# Chronos v0.7.0 (alpha): A Hybrid Memory-Reasoning Architecture
+# Chronos v0.7.5 (alpha): A Hybrid Memory-Reasoning Architecture

 A novel AI architecture that synergistically integrates Google's Titans memory system with a Hierarchical Reasoning Model (HRM) to move beyond the limitations of scale and take a decisive step on the path to AGI.

 -----

+### 📢 **Major Update in v0.7.5: Gradient Checkpointing & Low-Memory Training**

+> This version introduces **gradient checkpointing**, a technique that significantly reduces the memory required during training and fine-tuning, making it possible to train larger models or use larger batch sizes on hardware with limited VRAM.
+>
+> 1.  **Train with Less Memory:** 📉 By enabling the new `--gradient-checkpointing` flag during `train` or `finetune` modes, Chronos will intelligently trade some computational overhead for substantial memory savings.
+Instead of storing all intermediate activations for the backward pass, it recomputes parts of the HRM's reasoning steps, drastically lowering the peak memory usage.
+This is particularly beneficial for the deep computations performed by the HRM.
+> 2.  **Accessibility:** ✅ This feature makes training Chronos more accessible on consumer-grade GPUs or systems where memory capacity was previously a bottleneck.

 ### 📢 **Major Update in v0.7.0: Hugging Face `datasets` Integration & HRM Compute Note**

-> This version significantly expands dataset compatibility by integrating the Hugging Face `datasets` library and clarifies the computational cost of the HRM's reasoning process.
+> This version significantly expanded dataset compatibility by integrating the Hugging Face `datasets` library and clarified the computational cost of the HRM's reasoning process.
 >
 > 1.  **Load Datasets from Anywhere:** 🌍 Chronos can now directly load and process datasets from the **Hugging Face Hub** or local paths using the `datasets` library.
 This adds support for numerous formats like **CSV, Parquet, JSON, Arrow**, etc., beyond the original JSONL support.
 New command-line arguments (`--hf_dataset`, `--hf_dataset_config`, `--hf_dataset_split`, `--text_column`, `--prompt_column`, `--completion_column`) allow specifying the dataset, configuration, split, and relevant text columns.
 > 2.  **Clarified HRM Training Cost:** ⏱️ Added notes explaining how the HRM's iterative convergence (`--max_h_steps`, `--max_l_steps`) directly impacts **training speed and compute requirements**.
 Higher step limits allow for deeper reasoning but increase training time significantly compared to fixed-depth architectures.